CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 Basically, the use of IoT devices with a cloud concept is not recommended.
 In this case, sensitive data flows via third parties (eg camera manufacturers) and is stored there for access via the Internet.
 The use of WLAN - especially in critical applications - should be avoided, as far as the conditions of use allow.

 A fundamental goal for the safe use of IoT devices is the minimization of the attack surface.
 In order to keep these low from the outset, it is recommended to procure IoT devices on which only the services / ports required for the specific application are available.
 Alternatively, it should be possible to disable unnecessary services.
-If this is also not possible, appropriate restrictions must be made during commissioning at network level (eg firewall) in order to prevent the use of unnecessary services.
+If this is also not possible, appropriate restrictions must be made during commissioning at the network level (eg firewall) in order to prevent the use of unneeded services.

 To ensure confidential transmission of user and configuration data, the IoT device should support an encryption-based protocol, such as SSL / TLS or SSH.
-If the product itself does not provide any encryption, this must be checked during commissioning, eg during the commissioning phase.
+If the product itself does not provide any encryption, this must be ensured during commissioning, eg during the commissioning phase.
 B. over a Virtual Private Network (VPN), flanking be implemented.

 If the application requires it, the IoT devices should provide a differentiated role / rights concept for different users.